JacobBennett/StripeTestToken/README.md

 ## About

-Use this to quickly create Stripe test tokens for Succesful and exceptional responses from Stripe.
+Use this to quickly create Stripe test tokens for succesful and exceptional responses from Stripe.

 ## Install
 ```bash